python/mypy/doc/dev-intro.md

 * Decide whether the primitive type has an "unboxed" representation (a representation that is not just `PyObject *`).

-* Update `RTType` to support the primitive type.
+* Create a subclass of `RType` to support the primitive type.
 Make sure `supports_unbox`, `ctype` and various other properties work correctly for the new type.